MatWW/BridgeHouse/README.md

 # :spades: BridgeHouse - backend for real-time multiplayer bridge playing platform

-## :spiral_notepad: Note
-Although this repository contains frontend, currently it is not finished, therefore consider this project as **backend project** by now.

 ## :star: Overview

 Backend for real-time multiplayer bridge playing platform, that provides REST API for following functionalities: